GatorEducator/java-assignment-starter-100-01/README.md

-- **Travis CI Build Status**: Since additional checks on the source code and/or technical writing may be encoded in Travis CI's actions and, moreover, all of the GatorGrader checks are also run in Travis CI, students will receive a checkmark grade if their builds pass and a green &#x2714; appears in their GitHub commit log instead of a red &#x2717;.
+- **Travis CI Build Status**: Since additional checks on the source code and/or technical writing may be encoded in Travis CI's actions and, moreover, all of the GatorGrader checks are also run in Travis CI, students will receive a checkmark grade if their last before-the-deadline build passes and a green &#x2714; appears in their GitHub commit log instead of a red &#x2717;.
 As with the previous grading component, students are encouraged to repeatedly revise their source code and technical writing in an attempt to get their Travis CI build to pass.

 - **Mastery of Technical Writing**: Students will also receive a checkmark grade when the responses to the technical writing questions presented in the